awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

    When you finish, save the file\.

-1. At the command pine, type the following command to make *sendmail\.cf* writeable:
+1. At the command line, type the following command to make *sendmail\.cf* writeable:

    ```
    sudo chmod 666 /etc/mail/sendmail.cf